lcbcFoo/ReonV/README.md

 ---
 ## <a name="repo-map"></a> Repository Map
 The directories `bin`, `boards` and `software` where simply copied from GRLIB and contain scripts, templates and small programs used by GRLIB.
 The directory `doc` constains the documentation from GRLIB (may be updated with ReonV specific documentation on future).
 Directory `designs` contains all scripts and configuration designs for each specific FPGA board supported by Leon3 (and by ReonV).
 Directory `lib` constains the source code of the processor and of all peripherals or IP cores provided by GRLIB, the 7-stage integer pipeline changed to RISC-V is at `lib/gaisler/leon3v3/iu3.vhd`.
 Lastly, `riscv` contains scripts and configuration files to run a test example on ReonV (check [Running an Example](#running) section).
+The original Leon3 SPARC `iu3.vhd` is at `riscv/tools` and can be used as a guide to future changes inside ReonV pipeline.

 ---
 ## <a name="install"></a> Installation